ampproject/amphtml/contributing/TESTING.md

    sc

    # after seeing the "Sauce Connect is up" msg, run the tests
-   gulp test --saucelabs
+   gulp [unit|integration] --saucelabs
    ```
 * It may take a few minutes for the tests to start.
 You can see the status of your tests on the Sauce Labs [Automated Tests](https://saucelabs.com/beta/dashboard/tests) dashboard.
 (You can also see the status of your proxy on the [Tunnels](https://saucelabs.com/beta/tunnels) dashboard.

 ## Visual Diff Tests

-In addition to building the AMP runtime and running `gulp test`, the automatic test run on Travis includes a set of visual diff tests to make sure a new commit to `master` does not result in unintended changes to how pages are rendered.
+In addition to building the AMP runtime and running `gulp [unit|integration]`, the automatic test run on Travis includes a set of visual diff tests to make sure a new commit to `master` does not result in unintended changes to how pages are rendered.
 The tests load a few well-known pages in a browser and compare the results with known good versions of the same pages.

 The technology stack used is: